Third Way (UK organisation)

-The Third Way is a former political party (founded on 17 March 1990) and now a think tank.
+The Third Way is a think tank and former political party in the United Kingdom, founded on the 17 March 1990.
 Third Way has supported a system of federalism for the UK with the possibility of a future break-up, an isolationist foreign policy, environmentalism, the wide use of Swiss-style citizens' initiatives and distributism.

 It should not be confused with the Third Way ideology promoted by Tony Blair, Bill Clinton and Gerhard Schröder, which it condemns as a revised form of social democracy.
 It is not related to the Christian Third Way magazine.